 Center speakers have a bass reflex design.
 The driver has 120mm tweeter and 280mm mid-range woofers.
 It’s capable of flanking from 100Hz-20kHz.
 The two main speakers also have bass reflex designs.
 Enclave CineHome HD 5.1 speaker’s driver has one 20mm tweeter and 280mm mid-range woofers.
 The frequency response of both rear speakers and subwoofers can reach up to 20kHz.

 With great sound quality, Enclave’s CineHome is surely a cheaper but worthy investment.
-This home theater system is available for $1,190.
 The CineHome can be a good start in building your very own home theater.

 There are lots of pair-ups for completing your home theater system.
 Just make sure they work well together.
 Although it’s expensive, watching movies and listening music is surely a different perspective.